 30 percent of the child soldiers are women

-Up to 30 percent of the child soldiers in Uganda are woman.
-They do not necessarily do the fighting but cook for the troops and also serve as sex slaves.
-The most notable abduction incident in LRA history was in 2005 when over 200 girls were abducted from a catholic run school
+Up to 30 percent of the child soldiers in Uganda are women.
+They do not necessarily do the fighting.
+Their major responsibility is to cook for the troops and also serve as sex slaves.
+The most notable abduction incident in LRA history was in 2005 when over 200 girls were abducted from a Catholic-run school.

 Over 30 percent of LRA is made up of second generation child soldiers